NxPKG/khulnasoft-docs/content/r2/examples/cache-api.md

 # Use the Cache API

-Use the [Cache API](/workers/runtime-apis/cache/) to store R2 objects in Cloudflare's cache.
+Use the [Cache API](/workers/runtime-apis/cache/) to store R2 objects in Khulnasoft's cache.

 {{<Aside type="note">}}

 You will need to [connect a custom domain](/workers/configuration/routing/custom-domains/) or [route](/workers/configuration/routing/routes/) to your Worker in order to use the Cache API.
-Cache API operations in the Cloudflare Workers dashboard editor, Playground previews, and any `*.workers.dev` deployments will have no impact.
+Cache API operations in the Khulnasoft Workers dashboard editor, Playground previews, and any `*.workers.dev` deployments will have no impact.

 {{</Aside>}}